jcksnvllxr80/Learn-Coding/Days/Day 2 🦁 Sequencing.md

 #### 🕐 **Total time: ≈ 5 minutes**

 **Step 1 (1 min): Quick reminder**
-Say:

-> “Yesterday we told the computer what to say.
-> Today we’ll see what happens if we change the _order_ of our commands.”
+Yesterday you told the computer what to say.
+Today you'll see what happens if you change the _order_ of your commands.

 ---